-- PUMA Entities shall register officially all employees with the local bureau and relevant mandatory insurance providers before starting work, as applicable by local laws, regulations and statutory time limits. - PUMA Entities shall keep proper records of payments of contributions to the authorities in relation to social security, medical, pension schemes and funds, with details on the contribution for each employee. - In cases where employer contributions are not required by law, PUMA Entities shall endeavor to cover social insurances such as health (medical) insurance and work injury insurance.
+- PUMA Entities shall register officially all employees with the local bureau and relevant mandatory insurance providers before starting work and as applicable by local laws, regulations and statutory time limit. - PUMA Entities shall keep proper records of payments of contributions to the authorities in relation to social security, medical, pension schemes and funds, - with details on the contribution for each employee. - In cases where employer contributions are not required by law, PUMA Entities shall endeavor to cover social insurances such as health (medical) insurance and work injury. - PUMA Entities shall keep records of payments of contributions to the authorities.